 The other week we went to Myrtle Beach, South Carolina for 10 days.
 The trip is a tank of gas each way and about a half a tank's worth of driving while we're there.
 I was going on that vacation, no way around it.
 So, I chose a different approach: instead of doing expensive activies every night after dinner, a few nights we went back to the condo and watched TV or hung out on our oceanfront balcony.
 That made up for the extra cost of gas.

-think there are ways to work around it a little.
+I realize the cost of gas has affected everyone in numerous ways but I think there are ways to work around it a little.
 We have to - we'll be dealing with this for awhile.